Gibbs measures for geodesic flow on CAT(-1) spaces: Introduction

-Our setting is a proper geodesically complete $\CAT(-1)$ space $X$ equipped with a non-elementary discrete group of isometries $\Gamma < \mathrm{Isom}(X)$.
-Let $GX$ be the space of geodesic lines in $X$.
 Denote $X_0=\Gamma\backslash X$ and $GX_0 = \Gamma\backslash GX$.
-The space $GX_0$ is the natural phase space for the geodesic flow in this setting, and in the case that $X_0$ is a manifold, $GX_0$ can be naturally identified with the unit tangent bundle $T^1X_0$, which is the classical setting.
+The space $GX_0$ is the natural phase space for a geodesic flow $\left(g_{t}\right)_{t \in \mathbb{R}}$ given by precomposing geodesic lines with translations.
+If $X_0$ is a Riemannian manifold, then this flow $(g_t)_{t\in\RR}$ is naturally identified with the usual geodesic flow on the unit tangent bundle $T^1X_0$.
+We study the thermodynamic formalism of this flow for potential functions $\varphi$ that are bounded, continuous, and satisfy the Bowen regularity property.
+This class includes bounded H\"older potentials, see \S \ref{subsec.Bowen}.
+Let $\Omega X_0$ denote the non-wandering set of the geodesic flow on $GX_0$, and let $\Omega X$ be its lift to $GX$.
 Our first main result is the following. \begin{thmx} Suppose that $\Gamma$ has finite critical exponent.
-Suppose $\varphi: GX_0 \to \RR$ is a bounded continuous potential function whose lift to $GX$ satisfies the Bowen property.
-Then there exists a Patterson-Sullivan construction of a flow-invariant Radon measure $m_\varphi$ on $GX_0$ which is fully supported on the non-wandering set, and whose lift to $GX$ is a quasi-product measure satisfying the Gibbs property for $\varphi$.
-If $m_{\varphi}$ is finite or conservative, then it is ergodic. \end{thmx}
+Let $\varphi: GX_0 \to \RR$ be a bounded continuous potential function whose lift to $GX$ satisfies the Bowen property.
+Then there exists a Patterson-Sullivan construction of a flow-invariant Radon measure $m_\varphi$ on $GX_0$ which is fully supported on $\Omega X_0$, and whose lift to $GX$ is a quasi-product measure satisfying the Gibbs property for $\varphi$ on $(GX, \Gamma)$.
+If the measure $m_{\varphi}$ is conservative, then it is ergodic. \end{thmx} Our next goal is to show that when $m_{\varphi}$ is finite, it can be characterized as the unique equilibrium state for $\varphi$.
+A crucial technical ingredient for the geometric approach to this theory is to construct a measurable partition with desirable dynamical properties, which we call the Ledrappier-Ma\~n\'e-Otal-Peign\'e partition.
+Our next main theorem shows that this partition exists in our $\CAT(-1)$ setting.